project-fractal/WP3/Components/WP3T35-03 LEDEL/docker_use/ros2/README.md

 To start the emulation run the following command: ```sh run_qemu.sh```.
 Once the startup of the emulation is complete it will prompt us to introduce a user and password.
 Type 'riscv' in both to access the RISC-V system.

-The terminal then will change its focus from the container to the RISC-V emulation, where its possible to run and compile code using the EDDL library since it's already been installed.
+The terminal then will change its focus from the container to the RISC-V emulation, where its possible to run and compile code using the LEDEL library since it's already been installed.

-## 3. Compiling and running EDDL code
+## 3. Compiling and running LEDEL code

-In the RISC-V emulation provided here is possible to compile C++ code using the EDDL library by writing a ```CMakeList.txt``` file along with the main code of a program and using the ```cmake``` command.
+In the RISC-V emulation provided here is possible to compile C++ code using the LEDEL library by writing a ```CMakeList.txt``` file along with the main code of a program and using the ```cmake``` command.

 ## 4. Useful emulation commands